ishikawa-group/vasp_how_to/english/optimization.md

 ---

 ## Optimization of surface
-* The geometry optimization of surface is different from those of molecule and bulk materials.
+* The geometry optimization of surface is mostly same with the bulk optimization, but several differences existss.

+### Fixing the surface
+* In surface optimization, part of the surface (or called slab) is fixed or frozen from its initial position.
 * This is because we often mimic the surface material by fixing (or freezing) the lower part of the system.
 This is reasonable, because, in reallity, only surface atoms moves significantly and lower part have similar structure with bulk material.
 * To do such calculation, we fix the lower part of the surface model and only relax the upper layers.
 This can be done with POSCAR setting.
 * Let's take the Pt surface as example ([file](./Pt_surface_POSCAR)).
 This is made by just changing the unit cell size by extending the z-direction (check it by `ase gui` or VESTA).